josephricafort/journey-of-words/README.md

-# Austronesian Languages Exploration

-Visualizing the Austronesian language database and reflecting the culture and society through words
+# The Sails That Sailed Across Half The World

+Final project for MVTEC Cartography module 2022-2023 by Joseph Ricafort

+This scrolly story takes you on a 5,000-year voyage, exploring the migration of Austronesian peoples and tracing the evolution of the seafaring technologies.

+Complete project documentation here: https://josephricafort.notion.site/Documentation-481e3c7851ec4b4294bcd9c4d3d3501b

 ---

+## How to run this project?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: